mirahush/graduation/Techdebts.md

     - [X] Use mapper in whatIsOnTheRightOf method
       - [X] return mapped enum in whatIsOnTheLeftOf
     - [X] Move whatIsOnTheLeftOf and whatIsOnTheRightOf to Direction class
+    - [X] adding Direction in Enum format to RoverPosition
+    - [] making sure that wherever we are using Direction in Char format, we are also using Enum format
+      - [X] update whatIsOnTheRightOf to accept Enum and char both as input
+      - [] update whatIsOnTheLeftOf to accept Enum and char both as input

 ### Done
 - [X] Add a test for HelloWorld class.